 Total dissolved solids (TDS) is measured in milligrams per liter (mg/L).
 This is otherwise referred to as parts per million (PPM), but don’t let this confuse you – both measurements are exactly the same and are used interchangeably, so you don’t need to convert one to the other.

 The secondary drinking water regulations, produced by the EPA, report that the maximum TDS levels in water should be 500 PPM.
 That’s the maximum level of TDS present that’s safe to drink.
 Anything higher than this is risky, and anything higher than 1000 PPM is an unsafe TDS level.
-If your TDS levels are higher than 2,000 PPM/ milligrams per liter, then even a water treatment solution may struggle to properly remove TDS from your water.
+If your TDS levels are higher than 2,000 PPM/ milligrams per liter, then a specific water treatment system designed for higher TDS should be installed to properly reduce or remove TDS from your water.

 How do you measure total dissolved solids in water?
 Before you can consider water treatment, you’ll want to know exactly what total dissolved solids (TDS) is present in your water.
 The easiest way to do this is to use a TDS meter, which you can buy online.
 This meter can indicate what TDS level your water has, and whether it’s considered low, average, or high.